Monoclonal antibodies could fill the COVID-19 treatment gap until vaccines arrive — but at a cost

 Currently, there’s no medication to help patients like that, Jamula pointed out.
 The two drugs approved for COVID-19 — the antiviral remdesivir and the steroid dexamethasone — have so far only been shown to make a difference for hospitalized patients.

 Harborview Medical Center and Providence Regional Medical Center Everett are both participating in trails of a two-antibody cocktail developed by Regeneron Pharmaceuticals, a New York biotech company.
-The Harborview experiment is focused on people who have been exposed to a family member with the virus but who aren’t yet infected themselves, Khurana explained.
+The Harborview experiment is focused on people who have been exposed to a family member with the virus but who aren’t yet infected themselves, Karuna explained.

 The Everett hospital is involved in three antibody studies, including the same preventive trial as the Harborview site.
 “That’s the study I’m really excited about,” said Dr. George Diaz, chief of infectious disease for the Everett facility.
 “We are trying to interrupt disease transmission in the community.”

-Note: This story has been updated to correct the last name of Dr. Shelly Karuna of the Fred Hutchinson Cancer Research Center.